 Depreciation and Amortization Expense.
-Depreciation and amortization expense for the year ended December 31, 2020 was approximately \$30.8 million, a decrease of approximately \$10.2 million, or 25%, from approximately \$41.0 million for the year ended December 31, 2019.
+Depreciation and amortization expense for the year ended December 31, 2021 was approximately \$21.6 million, a decrease of approximately \$9.2 million, or 30%, from approximately \$30.8 million for the year ended December 31, 2020.
 This decrease was primarily due to the decreased amortization expense associated with customer relationship intangibles.
-Depreciation and amortization expense for the year ended December 31, 2019 decreased approximately \$11.7 million, or 22%, from approximately \$52.7 million for the year ended December 31, 2018.
+Depreciation and amortization expense for the year ended December 31, 2020 decreased approximately \$10.2 million, or 25%, from approximately \$41.0 million for the year ended December 31, 2019.
 This decrease was primarily due to the decreased amortization expense associated with customer relationship intangibles.

 Customer Acquisition Cost.
-Customer acquisition cost for the year ended December 31, 2020 was approximately \$1.5 million, a decrease of approximately \$17.2 million, or 92% from approximately \$18.7 million for the year ended December 31, 2019.
-This decrease was primarily due to limitation on our door-to-door marketing as a result of COVID-19 during the majority of 2020 and a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality.
-Customer acquisition cost for the year ended December 31, 2019 increased approximately \$5.0 million, or 37% from approximately \$13.7 million for the year ended December 31, 2018.
-This increase was primarily due to an increase in the number of organic sales in 2019 as compared to 2018, as we slowed our organic sales in 2018 to concentrate on acquisitions of companies and portfolios of customers.
+Customer acquisition cost for the year ended December 31, 2021 was approximately \$1.4 million, a decrease of approximately \$0.1 million, or 6% from approximately \$1.5 million for the year ended December 31, 2020.
+This decrease was primarily due to limitation on our ability to use door-to-door marketing as a result of COVID-19 during most of 2021.
+Customer acquisition cost for the year ended December 31, 2020 decreased approximately \$17.2 million, or 92% from approximately \$18.7 million for the year ended December 31, 2019.
+This decrease was primarily due to limitation on our door-to-door marketing as a result of COVID-19 during majority of 2020 and a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality.